sayyid5416/generalpy/README.md

   - To set formatting based on logging Levels.
 Like `logging.INFO`, `logging.ERROR` etc.
   - You can also set different time zone for `%(asctime)s`

+### 💠 `CustomLogging` class
+  - Class to handle logging in easy way.
+  - All logging class features + more.
+  - Compact & Full formatting are applied wherever applicable.
+  - Stream logging to Terminal.
+  - File logging: For all logs, and error logs in different files.
+  - You can also set different time zone for `%(asctime)s`.